François Vivier Naval ArchitectGo to French

 For all that, Stir Ven is one of my very prefered design.
 She is a trailerable boat but not limited to a frustrating one day only sailing.

-Today, 30 Stir-Ven have been built, nearly half of them by amateur boat builders.
-The series is under continuous development.
+Today, 45 Stir-Ven have been built, nearly half of them by amateur boat builders.
+The class is under continuous development.
 Stir-Ven are now able to race together on occasions of classic boats gatherings on the coasts of France.
 Their exceptional performances are always remarked.

 Stir-Ven is built by boat-builder Grand-Largue which also proposes a complete kit including all plywood parts cut on NC machines, most of which not requiring any adjustment, and the templates necessary for construction.